openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 GPIO Pin Configuration
 ^^^^^^^^^^^^^^^^^^^^^^
 Each GPIO pin can be configured individually or in groups:
-  - Set the desired pin number using the SELECT register
+  - Set the desired pin number using the SELECT CSR
-  - Configure the pin direction (input, output, or open-drain) using the SETDIR register
+  - Configure the pin direction (input, output, or open-drain) using the SETDIR CSR
-  - Configure interrupt behavior if necessary using the SETINT register
+  - Configure interrupt behavior if necessary using the SETINT CSR

+For details, please refer to the 'Firmware Guidelines'.

 GPIO Pin Control
 ^^^^^^^^^^^^^^^^